MaSp005/deathmarkers/about.md

 ## Special Thanks

-**Adam_729** for creating the [original mod](https://github.com/Adam7290/deathmarkers)!
+**Adam_729** for creating the [first mod of this kind](https://github.com/Adam7290/deathmarkers)!
 As this is my first mod, a lot of the original source code helped me figure out the process of modding with Geode.